MicrosoftDocs/azure-devops-yaml-schema/task-reference/install-apple-certificate-v2.md

 **`keychain`** - **Keychain**<br>
 `string`.
 Required.
 Allowed values: `default` (Default Keychain), `temp` (Temporary Keychain), `custom` (Custom Keychain).
 Default value: `temp`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Specifies the keychain in which to install the Apple certificate.
-For Microsoft hosted builds, use `Temporary Keychain`.
+For Microsoft-hosted builds, use `Temporary Keychain`.
 A temporary keychain will always be deleted after the build or release is complete.
 <!-- :::editable-content-end::: -->
 <br>